 Why the Test is Performed

 Serum proteins are classified as albumin or globulins.
-Albumin is the most highly concentrated protein in the serum.
+Albumin is the most abundant protein in the serum.
 It carries many small molecules.
 It is also important for keeping fluid from leaking out from the blood vessels into the tissues.